Fall Hiking in Glacier National Park

 We made it!
 It was spitting snow, but Iceberg Lake was completely free of the icebergs it is named for.
 No worries though — winter will replenish those for next summer.
 We wolfed down our sandwiches and wished aloud we’d thought to bring a thermos of coffee.
 And then we turned and retraced our steps, 5 miles back down to the Swiftcurrent Motor Inn.
 Sometimes I think like loop hikes best of all, but then I do out-and-back hikes like Iceberg and remember how much fun it is to get a completely different perspective on the way home.
 The picture below takes in the views of Wynn, Allen, and Grinnell mountains.

 Interested in fall hiking in Glacier National Park, but rather not guide yourself to Iceberg Lake?
-We go every Friday, and we’re taking 2018 reservations at 2017 prices for another few days.
-Guided hikes are always subject to trail conditions, of course, but give us a ring if you’re interested!
+We go to Iceberg every Friday, and other fabulous places on other days of the week, and we have limited availability for September 2018.
+Guided hikes are always subject to trail conditions, of course, but give us a ring if you’d like more information!
 406-387-5555 or e-mail firstname.lastname@example.org